FLWL/aoe2-ai-module/README.md

 # Introduction
 This project is aimed at extending the possibilities of AI scripting in Age of Empires 2 beyond the built-in rule-based system.
 This is mainly accomplished by exposing the fact and action functions that the game uses internally to an outside scripting environment chosen by the user.

 The AI module consists of a DLL file that has to be loaded into the Age of Empires process, after which it starts a gRPC server on port 37412 by default.
+Available gRPC definitions can be seen in the `protos` folder.
+These can be used from virtually any scripting environment the gRPC framework is available on.
+A Python example has been provided in the `client_python` folder.

 # Compiling
 * Install Microsoft Visual Studio 2017 or later with support for components "Desktop development with C++" and "Windows 10 SDK"